LuisColome/intrarift/README.md

 ## Summary

-Genesis Child Theme Rift-Valley.com intranet.
+Genesis Child Theme for the Rift-Valley.com private intranet.
 Uses SCSS and PrePros to compile it.
 Tested up to WordPress 5.8.2 and Genesis 3.3.5.

 ## Usage